 The river house—that’s what we called it—was my favorite summer palace.
 I’d spend my days splashing around in the soft waves that lapped up the beach.
 I wasn’t allowed to leave the beach.
 The current was too strong and I’d float away.
 The few times that happened, I yelled until someone got me.
 I never made it very far.

 My parents would race on their jet skis.
 Dad usually won.
 My brother got to ride with them.
 On the dock, Nana would lounge with a book in hand.
-The rim of her sun hat would tip back in forth in the breeze before Pop snatched it off her head.
+The rim of her sun hat would tip back and forth in the breeze before Pop snatched it off her head.
 He’d play as if he was going to throw her hat right in the water.

 “I need a new hat anyways,” is all she’d ever say.